fachat/MicroPET/Case/README.md

 I created all parts, and integrated them in the [Tinkercad](https://tinkercad.com) web tool.

-The key form is created by a [parametric generator](https://www.thingiverse.com/thing:2783650) in OpenSCAD.
+The key form is created using OpenSCAD by a [parametric generator](https://www.thingiverse.com/thing:2783650) (by Thingieverse user rsheldiii, published under the [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license).
 Here is the [parameter file](keycaps/key_cbm3_customizer.scad).
 Only the key width needs to be adapted, and the inversion of the top for the space key.

 Most of the top character prints are made from a [Microgramm font](https://www.wfonts.com/font/microgramma), converted to SVG using the [Font Squirrel](https://www.fontsquirrel.com/tools/webfont-generator) web page.